square-computersetup/square-computersetup.github.io/_includes/slack.md

 {% include figure url="/assets/images/slack-login2.jpg" image_path="/assets/images/slack-login2.jpg" %}

-Click on __Sign in with Duo Access Gateway__ which should redirect you to Duo SSO where you can sign in with your Square username and Password.
+Click on __Sign in with Duo Access Gateway__ which should redirect you to Duo SSO where you can sign in with your Block username and Password.
 If you haven't used Slack before, please browse the [Slack quick start guide](https://slack.com/resources/using-slack/your-quick-start-guide-to-slack){:target="_blank"}.

 You may be prompted to __Enable Desktop Notifications__: